Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 TV Screen Size and Viewing Distance Calculators

-However, if you just want to get on and grab some numbers, here are two calculators that will help you do this quickly.
+If you want to get on and grab some numbers, here are two calculators that will help you do this quickly.

 In the first calculator, enter your TV screen size, and you will get suggestions for the best TV viewing distance: